Meticulous Planning. Diligent Preparation. Precise Execution.

 The events of the last several years have been harsh for many, resulting in several reasons that payments on a mortgage might be behind.
 In order for a bank or lender to initiate foreclosure in New York, state law requires judicial foreclosure.
 In other words, when a homeowner or business has stopped making payments on a loan, the lender or bank has to go to court before it can foreclose on and seize the home or property.

-Crafting A Successful Foreclosure Defense
+Crafting A Successful Foreclosure Defense In New York

 Because the bank has to go to court in order to go forward with a mortgage foreclosure, the homeowner borrower has the opportunity and right to contest the foreclosure.
 In addition, the actions of mortgage and lending institutions are highly regulated by state and federal laws.
 The first step to preparing a successful foreclosure defense is examining several important documents to identify any possible errors or mistakes, including:

-- An error in crediting your mortgage payments
+• An error in crediting your mortgage payments

-- Unlawful or excessive fees
+• Unlawful or excessive fees

-- An error in reporting the amount owed on the mortgage
+• An error in reporting the amount owed on the mortgage

-- A failure to provide proper notice if the lender transferred your mortgage
+• A failure to provide proper notice if the lender transferred your mortgage

-- A mistake in filing or serving the action to foreclose on your mortgage
+• A mistake in filing or serving the action to foreclose on your mortgage

 In addition, if you are a member of the armed services on active military duty, you may have special protections against mortgage foreclosure.

-Common Defenses To Foreclosure
+What Are Common Defenses To Residential Property Foreclosure?

 Homeowners facing foreclosure in New York can work with a foreclosure defense lawyers to challenge foreclosure proceedings, potentially saving their home or delaying the process to provide more time to explore alternatives.
 Below are examples of defenses Fadullon Dizon Krul LLP uses to combat foreclosure.
 They tailor their approach to fit the situation, offering a potential lifeline to those facing foreclosure: